This year’s OPW Women’s Retreat will be May 1 – 3, 2020

 Be sure to check out the sections below about other activities.
 There may be other items you’ll want to add to your list!

-The only non-negotiable items on the schedule are the meal times, since our group has set reservations in the dining room.
+The only non-negotiable items on the schedule are the meal times, since there is one seating in the dining room.
 Other than that, you may come and go as you like.

 Activities always available: